Heroes On Horses

-Riders in PATH Int.
-Equine Services programs are invited to participate in the NSBA World Championship Show Very Special Event "Heroes on Horses” competition.
+Veterans in PATH Int.
+Equine Services programs are invited to participate in the NSBA World Championship Show “Heroes on Horses” competition.

-- Riders must be disabled veterans or active duty "wounded warriors", who are participating in PATH Intl.
-Equine Services for Heroes programs, or have a Department of Veteran Affairs disability rating.
+- Riders may be disabled veterans, active military or retired veterans, who are participating in PATH Intl.
+Equine Services for Heroes programs, or have a Department of Veterans Affairs disability rating.

-- The PATH facility will be responsible for verifying the eligibility of riders participating in Equine Services for Heroes programs.
+- The individuals’ PATH facilities will be responsible for verifying the eligibility of riders participating in Equine Services for Heroes programs.

-- For Disabled Veterans who do not participate in a therapeutic riding program, please attach the Department of Veteran Affairs letter recording the dates of service, the Service-connected Disability Rating, and the date it was awarded.
+- For Disabled Veterans who do not participate in a therapeutic riding program, please submit the Department of Veteran Affairs letter recording the dates of service, the Service-connected Disability Rating and the date it was awarded.
 Please black out all other personal information included in the letter, such as social security number and monthly award.

-- Horses need not be registered, or owned by the rider or facility.
+- Horses are not required to be registered or owned by the rider or facility.
 If the veteran is unable to have a horse transported to Tulsa for the Heroes on Horses competition, several Therapeutic Riding Centers have offered to provide horses for those who need them.

-A rider may not show in any youth, amateur or open categories while showing in the Rider With Disabilities classes.
-A Rider may show in only one of the Rider With Disabilities/Heroes On Horses categories, Independent or Supported.
-If a rider's condition deteriorates so that the rider can no longer ride as an independent rider, and now needs support, this must be documented by the physician, and, if participating in a therapeutic riding program, the certified PATH instructor.
+- A rider may not show in any youth, amateur or open categories while showing in the Equestrians With Disabilities classes.
+An exhibitor may show in only one of the Equestrians With Disabilities/Heroes On Horses categories; Independent or Supported.
+If a rider's condition deteriorates so that the rider can no longer ride as an independent rider, and now needs support, this must be documented by the physician and, if participating in a therapeutic riding program, the certified PATH instructor.